FragMAX/FragMAXapp/README.md

 Dataset analysis with Pandda

+## Development

+### Components

+The FragMAX webapp consists of 3 major components:

+ * Web Application
+ * Workers Threads
+ * Redis Server

+The _Web Application_ component implements the UI part of the FragMAX.
+It is build on top of Django framework, and serves the web-requests.

+The _Worker Threads_ component handles performing long running tasks, not suitable to be performed on web-request threads.
+Note that the heavy data processing is performed on an HPC cluster, thus the worker threads are not involved.

+The _Redis Server_ is used for communication between the web-request and worker threads.

-## Dependencies
+### Dependencies

-See environment.yml and requirements.txt files.
+For the _Web Application_ component the required python package are listed in both `environment.yml` and `requirements.txt` files.

+For _Workers Threads_ and _Redis Server_ components the required python package are listed in `environment_worker.yml` file.

-## Set-up with conda
+### Set-up with conda

-Follow steps below to set-up an environment for running FragMAX webapp using conda.
+Follow steps below to set-up an environments for running FragMAX webapp using conda.

 - use you prefered method for installing [conda](https://docs.conda.io/en/latest/)
 - clone this repository